Last Updated: May 19, 2026

 Breeding Difficulty

 Moderate.
-Demon eartheaters have been bred successfully in home aquariums, but it requires patience and attention to water quality.
-Sexing is difficult, so starting with a group and allowing natural pair formation is the most practical approach.
-Sexual maturity may take a year or more.
+Demon eartheaters breed in home aquariums, but it requires patience.
+Sexing is unreliable outside of spawning, so buying a group of juveniles and allowing pairs to form naturally is the standard approach.
+Sexual maturity takes a year or more.

 Spawning Tank Setup

-A large, spacious tank with fine sand substrate and minimal decoration is ideal for breeding.
-Flat rocks or slate pieces provide spawning surfaces.
-The group dynamic is important since demon eartheaters breed more readily in social groups where a natural hierarchy has been established.
-A sponge filter or well-diffused canister output ensures water movement doesn’t disturb the breeding area.
+A spacious tank with fine sand substrate and minimal decoration.
+Flat rocks or slate provide spawning surfaces.
+The group dynamic is important: demon eartheaters breed more readily in established social groups where natural hierarchy has stabilized.
+A sponge filter or diffused canister output keeps water moving without disturbing the spawning area.

 Water Conditions for Breeding

-Soft, slightly acidic water (pH 6.0-6.5, dH below 8) at around 82°F (28°C) creates optimal conditions.
+Soft, slightly acidic water at pH 6.0-6.5, hardness below 8 dGH, temperature around 82°F (28°C).
 Immaculate water quality with very low nitrates is essential.
-Large weekly water changes and a well-balanced, protein-rich diet are the primary triggers for spawning behavior.
+Large weekly water changes and a varied, protein-rich diet are the primary triggers for spawning in an established group.

 Conditioning & Spawning